Tunnel and Reservoir Plan

 Protecting our Region’s Health

-The MWRD adopted TARP in 1972 as the Chicago area’s plan to cost-effectively comply with Federal and State water quality standards in the 375 square miles combined sewer area consisting of Chicago and 51 suburbs.
+The MWRD adopted TARP in 1972 as the Chicago area’s plan to cost-effectively comply with Federal and State water quality standards in the 375 square mile combined sewer area consisting of Chicago and 51 suburbs.
 TARP’s main goals are to protect Lake Michigan—the region’s drinking water supply—from raw sewage pollution; improve water quality of area rivers and streams; and provide an outlet for floodwaters to reduce street and basement sewage backup flooding.

 Phase I of TARP, intended primarily for pollution control, is made up of four distinct tunnel systems: Mainstream, Des Plaines, Calumet and Upper Des Plaines.
 The separate tunnel systems and their service areas are shown on Figure 1.
 After a storm event, pumping stations dewater the tunnel systems as Water Reclamation Plant (WRP) capacity becomes available, making the tunnel and reservoir capacity available for the next storm event.
 All captured combined sewer flow pumped to the WRP receives full secondary treatment prior to being discharged to the waterway pursuant to the National Pollutant Discharge Elimination System permits.